adimchimma/rocq-domain-theory/docs/migration-notes.md

 continuous functions `c : chain (D ⇒ E)` is defined as `λ x. sup (map_chain (λ f. f x) c)`, and continuity of this pointwise sup is proved in `theory/FunctionSpaces.v`.
 This requires:
-1. That the family `λ f. f x` is monotone in `f` for fixed `x` (from the pointwise order definition).
+1. That the family `λ f. f x` is monotone in `f` for fixed `x`.
-2. That the pointwise sup of continuous functions is continuous (the key lemma, which uses Scott-continuity of each `f` in the chain and the commutativity of the double sup `⊔_n ⊔_m = ⊔_m ⊔_n`).
+2. That the pointwise sup of continuous functions is continuous (the key lemma, using Scott-continuity of each `f` in the chain and the commutativity of the double sup `⊔_n ⊔_m = ⊔_m ⊔_n`).

-Reference: Benton-Kennedy §2.1, "D1 ⇒c D2 : cpo ... if c : natO →m
-(D1 →c D2) is a chain, then ⊔c : (D1 →c D2) is λd1. ⊔(λn. c n d1)".
+Reference: Benton-Kennedy §2.1.

 ---